 Is there a kickstand?
 Does it store well?
 There are plenty of things to keep in mind, but consider this checklist before making your decision.

-The weight of the product can become an issue if you plan on taking it with you to places like the park or other outdoor areas.
+The product’s weight can become an issue if you plan on taking it with you to places like the park or other outdoor areas.

 A heavier scooter can quickly become a nuisance if you’re trying to fit it in the trunk along with other things.
 If you want to save the frustration, consider a lighter option.